owlmylove/gatlingJavaAceToys/README.md

 Advanced Gatling for Stress Testing Web Applications - Java
 ============================================

-Learning
+Project Ace Toys

-Web Project Ace Toys
+If you like to run the project locally then uncomment system parameters